 The following requirements for the Generalist Track are in addition to those of a student's academic major.
-Program requirements are also published in the Princeton Undergraduate Announcement.
-By appropriate choice of courses, several of these requirements may satisfy the Program and the University distribution requirements.
-All courses to fulfill ENV Certificate Program requirements must be taken on a fully graded basis (no p/f) and graded as C or higher.
-Students interested in pursuing the Generalist Track are should complete the ENV Student Enrollment Form and schedule a meeting with the ENV Program Director or Undergraduate Administrator as early as possible in their academic career.
+Program requirements also are published in the Princeton Undergraduate Announcement.
+By appropriate choice of courses, several of these requirements may satisfy the Program's and the University's distribution requirements.
+All courses to fulfill ENV Certificate Program requirements must be taken on a fully graded basis (no pass/fail) and graded as C or higher.
+Students interested in pursuing the Generalist Track are should complete the ENV Student Enrollment Form and schedule a meeting with the ENV Program Director or Program Manager as early as possible in their academic career.

 Students pursuing the Generalist Track are required to take four ENV electives.
-Three of these four electives must be chosen from different academic divisions (i.e., engineering, humanities, natural sciences, and social sciences).
-Note: Only one elective from the students major may count towards the Generalist Track requirements.
-In addition to courses offered through the Environmental Studies Program, electives have been identified in other academic departments.
-Eligible electives are designated in the course listings, including:
+Two of these electives must be chosen from different academic divisions, such as engineering, the humanities, the natural sciences, or the social sciences.
+Three of the four ENV electives must be at the 300-level or higher.
+Only one elective from the student’s major may count towards the Generalist Track requirements.

-The choice of fourth elective may be any ENV course (including 200-level courses) or any among the designated elective courses (normally at the 300 level).
 To review approved electives for the Generalist Track, please, see the Environmental Course Offerings.
-Students may petition the ENV Program Director to have additional courses approved to fulfill the cognate requirements.
-To be considered for cognate designation, courses must include a significant environmental component.
-Students are encouraged to discuss cognate choices with the Program Director or Undergraduate Administrator early in their planning process.
+Students may petition the ENV Program Director to have additional courses approved to fulfill elective requirements.
+To be considered for elective designation, courses must include a significant environmental component.
+Students are encouraged to discuss course choices with the program director or undergraduate administrator early in their planning process.

 All students seeking to earn a Certificate in Environmental Studies are required to include an environmental dimension within their departmental independent work.
 The environmental topic must be approved by both the ENV Program Director and the undergraduate representative of the student's department of concentration.
 The environmental content of the senior thesis will be reviewed as part of the ENV Senior Colloquium.
 Students may consult the archive of ENV Senior Thesis Titles for a comprehensive list of previous topics.

 The ENV Senior Colloquium is required for seniors pursuing the ENV Certificate.
 The colloquium is noncredit and supplements input that students receive from their departmental advisers with perspectives of students and faculty from other academic disciplines.
-In the fall term, students introduce their thesis topics in weekly group meetings.
-While there are no formal colloquium meetings during the spring term, seniors will participate in the Discovery Day poster session, the culminating event for all ENV students.
+In the fall and spring terms, students introduce their thesis topics in weekly group meetings.
+Students will also participate in PEI's annual Discovery Day poster show.
 Discovery Day is an opportunity for participating seniors to share outcomes of their senior thesis research with members of the University community.